- Nike has surpassed its main rivals, Adidas and Asics, to position itself as a leader in the sports footwear segment.

 Step 6: Place the order

-Investors can buy shares with a speculative motive to benefit from price fluctuations, or to hold as long term investments.
+Investors can buy shares with a speculative motive to benefit from price fluctuations or to hold them as long-term investments.
 Once you invest in a company, keep track of both its share price movements and performance.

 Track Nike’s performance